ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Connection ID awareness relies on using capsules {{HTTP-CAPSULES}} to signal addition and removal of Connection IDs.
-Clients send capsules to let proxies know when new Connection IDs on the client-to-target QUIC connection are changed.
+Clients send capsules to let proxies know when Connection IDs on the client-to-target QUIC connection are changing.
 Proxies send capsules to acknowledge or reject these Connection IDs, and in forwarded mode to let clients know about Virtual Connection IDs to use on the client-to-proxy link.